By Cathy Kay

 So, once I get passed the “dilly dally”, the creative process begins or maybe the “dilly dally” is part of the creative process.

 Note about the writer: Cathy Kay is Roshani CS audio drama script writer.
-So far she has worked on two audio drama projects.
+She has worked on two audio drama projects.
 Here is a sample of the first radio drama that Roshani CS produced based on the scripts she developed: https://www.roshaniafrica.com/2017/02/28/radio-dramas/

 The second audio drama project will be out soon.
 We will keep you posted.